 I live in a small seaside town that's much closer to France than it is to London.
 My sons are grown and have their own families now.

 I love learning about other countries, traditions, history, everyday life.
 I love learning about people.
-I can't imagine being without a book to read, any book, though my favourites are always set in France such as these (additional titles always welcome)
+I can't imagine being without a book to read, almost any book.

-I enjoy walking, gardening, good food, photography.
+Apart from reading reading, I enjoy walking, gardening (now reduced to a balcony), good food, photography.
 Now that I have more time, I'm trying to go back to more creative things, currently crochet.
+Sometimes I finish a project!

-Please don't share my address with anyone (eg Touchnote, urlaubsgruss) but apart from that, as long as it's a real postcard (not folded) I will be delighted with ANY card you care to send me, but I would really love to learn more about your country.
-If you want more ideas, here are some suggestions:
+Please don't share my address with anyone (eg Touchnote, urlaubsgruss) but apart from that, as long as it's a real postcard (not folded) I will be delighted with ANY card you care to send me.
+If you want something more definite to go by, here are some suggestions:

 *Markets, market stalls, or people selling anything.